-Permanent supportive housing - means housing that is not time-limited and that has as its primary purpose assisting the individual or family to live independently in the community and meet the obligations of tenancy.
-Permanent supportive housing combines decent, safe and affordable housing with individualized support services.
+Supportive Housing - means housing that is not time-limited and that has as its primary purpose assisting the individual or family to live independently in the community and meet the obligations of tenancy.
+Supportive Housing combines decent, safe and affordable housing with individualized support services.
 All tenants of this housing must have access to flexible, individualized services for as long as they are needed in order to achieve and retain permanent housing, increase their life skills and income, and achieve greater self-determination.
-The following are criteria of permanent supportive housing:
+The following are criteria of Supportive Housing:

 - 1. Tenants have individual apartment units; - 2.
 Tenants hold leases; - 3.
 The length of stay is not limited and is determined by the individual or family tenant as long as the tenant is in lease compliance; - 4.
 The tenant's use of services or programs is not a condition of tenancy; - 5.
-The tenant has access to a flexible array of comprehensive services including medical and wellness, mental health, substance abuse management and recovery, vocational and employment, money management, coordinated support (case management), life skills, household establishment and tenant advocacy; - 6.
+The tenant has access to a flexible array of comprehensive services, which may include medical and wellness, mental health, substance abuse management and recovery, vocational and employment, money management, coordinated support (case management), life skills, household establishment and tenant advocacy; - 6.
 There is a working partnership that includes ongoing communication between the supportive services provider, property owner, and property management entity; and - 7.
-Projects should include both individuals and families with special needs and individuals and families without such needs.
+Permanent Supportive Housing additionally has the following elements: - a.
+Affordability Units set aside for Supportive Housing should be affordable to households with incomes less than 50% AMI if a rental subsidy is available.
+This can be achieved through rental subsides through a local housing authority or other subsidy provider, internal subsidies from cash flow on units which yield higher income, capitalized operating reserves, federal or state rental assistance, or any other sustainable means.
+If no rental subsidy is available, the units should be affordable to households with incomes less than 25% AMI.
+It is anticipated that such household would pay no more than 30% of the current Supplemental Security Income (SSI) benefits it may receive.
+See the fact sheet at the Social Security Administration for more information and for the current SSI rates for underwriting purposes.

-- 8. Permanent Supportive Housing additionally has the following elements: - a.
-Affordability Since homeless people generally have little or no income, units set aside for supportive housing should be affordable to households with less than 25% AMI.
-This can be achieved through rental subsides through a local housing authority or other subsidy provider, internal subsidies from cash flow on units which yield higher income, capitalized operating reserves, federal or state rental assistance, or any other sustainable means. - b.
-Services -The developer must demonstrate a clear plan to provide services to individuals and families in supportive housing.
+- b.
+Services The developer must demonstrate a clear plan to provide services to individuals and families in Supportive Housing.
 Elements of this plan are included herein but should include, at a minimum, an executed contract with a Qualified Service Provider, a clear description of the services to be provided and documentation of adequate funding for the provision of services. - c.
-Tenant Selection Applicants for funding should include a tenant selection plan that describes how applicants will be identified and assisted in renting the supportive housing units utilizing the CAN as appropriate.
+Tenant Selection Applicants for funding should include a tenant selection plan that describes how applicants will be identified and assisted in renting the Supportive Housing units utilizing the CAN, DCF or DDS referral as appropriate. - d.
+Integration Projects should include both individuals and families with special needs, and individuals and families without such needs.

-Project sponsor - means an entity that materially participates or has a defined role that is essential to the development and operations of the property.
+Project Sponsor - means an entity that materially participates or has a defined role that is essential to the development and operations of the property.

-Qualified Service Provider - means a community-based non-profit service provider organization experienced in the provision of supportive housing and homeless services that has received extensive DMHAS training and is currently receiving funds from DMHAS under contract in good standing.
+Qualified Service Provider - means a community-based service provider organization experienced in the provision of Supportive Housing and tenancy sustaining services that has received extensive DMHAS, DCF or DDS training and is currently receiving funds from DMHAS, DCF or DDS under contract in good standing.
 A list of Qualified Service Providers, qualified at the time of this publication, is available at the end of this Guideline.
 Applicants are advised to verify that an entity on the list herein is a Qualified Service Provider prior to application by contacting CSH.